DBDock

 Getting Backup Metadata

 npx dbdock restore).
-Programmatic restore will be available in a future release.
+Programmatic restore is coming.

 First, install node-cron: